dnaeon/dnaeon.github.io/_posts/2025-06-17-eglot-treesitter-imenu.md

 [![]({{ site.baseurl }}/images/consult-imenu-treesit.png)]({{ site.baseurl }}/images/consult-imenu-treesit.png){:.glightbox}

-Things look much better now, and the index generation happens much faster, because it relies on `tree-sitter` only.
+Things look much better now.
+We have various categories such as `Imports`, `Functions`, `Variables`, etc. And the index generation happens much faster now, because it relies on `tree-sitter` only.